milonmaze/privacy-terms-observatory-beta/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 To provide you support or other services you request, for example technical support or to answer questions about the Sites;
 To maintain and improve the Sites and Services and improve user experience; and For any other legitimate business purpose.
-We use the information we gather on our Sites and with iCIMs to process your job application.
+We use the information we gather on our Sites to process your job application.
 Third-Party Collection of Personal Information

 GM Financial may allow third-party service providers to place persistent identifiers such as cookies, pixel tags, and web beacons on the Sites.